hendersontrent/correctipy/README.md

 * $k$-fold cross-validation
 * Repeated $k$-fold cross-validation

-These corrections were all originally proposed by [Nadeau and Bengio (2003)](xx) with additional representations in [Bouckaert and Frank (2004)](xx).
+These corrections were all originally proposed by [Nadeau and Bengio (2003)](https://link.springer.com/article/10.1023/A:1024068626366) with additional representations in [Bouckaert and Frank (2004)](https://link.springer.com/chapter/10.1007/978-3-540-24775-3_3).

 ### Random subsampling correction

-In random subsampling, the standard $t$-test inflates Type I error when used in conjunction with random subsampling due to an underestimation of the variance, as found by Dietterich (1998)^[Dietterich, T. G. (1998).
-Approximate Statistical Tests for Comparing Supervised Classification Learning Algorithms.
-Neural Computation, 10(7)].
+In random subsampling, the standard $t$-test inflates Type I error when used in conjunction with random subsampling due to an underestimation of the variance, as found by [Dietterich (1998)](https://pubmed.ncbi.nlm.nih.gov/9744903/).
 Nadeau and Bengio (2003) proposed a solution (which we implement as `resampled_ttest` in `correctipy`) in the form of:

 $$
 t = \frac{\frac{1}{n} \sum_{j=1}^{n}x_{j}}{\sqrt{(\frac{1}{n} + \frac{n_{2}}{n_{1}})\sigma^{2}}}